 The Central Pennsylvania Mushroom Club (CPMC) is dedicated to the study, protection, and enjoyment of wild mushrooms.
 It provides a forum for sharing reliable knowledge about the edible and inedible wild mushrooms that grow in central Pennsylvania.
 Our members include professional mycologists, amateur mushroom collectors at all levels of expertise, enthusiastic mushroom cooks and consumers, and those who just want to see, photograph, and enjoy the beautiful fungi that inhabit our abundant woodlands and parks.
 More information about CPMC and our club experts.
 Here's a slideshow from a typical walk and potluck so you can see what you are missing!

 Check the events page for details on our meetings: these typically vary from month to month.
-Club elections are now complete and the new officers are Brenda Palmer, President; Bob Sleigh, Vice-President; Bev Sutley, Treasurer, and Ken Meinert, Secretary.
+Club elections are now complete and the new officers are Allan Sutley, President; Chris Cicciarelli, Vice-President; Karen Croyle, Treasurer, and Phyllis "Kuk" Aldderman, Secretary.
 Our new president will be appointing many new committee chairs including a new webmaster and we need some new blood.
 Please make your interest in serving known at the next club meeting!
 Just talk to one of the officers.

 See the events page for more details.
 Guests are welcome to attend walks but be aware that minors must be accompanied by a legally responsible adult and no dogs, please.
 More details about the club and how to join CPMC.